 Councillors Ali, Irvine, Jones, Lamb and Nawaz confirmed that they had received some form of lobbying in respect of Agenda Item 4 (Variation to the Crawley Borough Council Private Hire and Hackney Carriage Licensing Policy).
 In response to a concern raised by a member of the Committee, the Democratic Services Officer assured the Committee that lobbying was not classed as an Interest and would be minuted as lobbying.
-During the debate of the agenda item Councillor Jones informed the Committee that, whilst they had undertaken discussions at Gatwick, those discussions had not referenced teal plates nor the matter under discussion at this meeting.
+During the debate of the agenda item Councillor Jones informed the Committee that, he had entered into some external correspondence, those discussions had not referenced teal plates nor the matter under discussion at this meeting.